Theodorus of Gadara

 Theodorus of Gadara (Θεόδωρος ὁ Γαδαρεύς) was a Greek rhetorician of the 1st century BC from Gadara (present-day Um Qais, Jordan) who founded a rhetorical school in his native city.
-According to the Suda he taught future Roman emperor Tiberius the art of rhetoric.
+According to the Suda, he taught future Roman emperor Tiberius the art of rhetoric.
 Suetonius (c.
 69 – after 122 AD) wrote of Tiberius that:

-Theodorus was one of the two most famous rhetoric teachers of the time, the other being Apollodorus of Pergamon.
+Theodorus was one of the two most famous rhetoric teachers of his time, the other being Apollodorus of Pergamon.
 Students of Apollodorus were commonly referred to as Apollodoreans, while students of Theodorus were known as Theodoreans.

 He participated in sophistic contests with Potamo of Mytilene and Antipater in Rome.
-His son Antonius became a senator under Emperor Hadrian.
+The Suda claims that he had a son, Antonius, who became a senator under Emperor Hadrian.

 Works

 According to the Suda, Theodorus wrote the following books, among others: